AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 simulator agnostic, modelers can choose whatever attributes and properties they require to represent their model (*However to simulate a given network certain attributes will be required, depending on the underlying simulator*).

-The bmtk builder will build and save network files using `SONATA <https://github.com/AllenInstitute/sonata>`_; a highly optimized data format for representing large-scale neural networks.
+The BMTK builder will build and save network files using `SONATA <https://github.com/AllenInstitute/sonata>`_; a highly optimized data format for representing large-scale neural networks.